 Between their low maintenance, high returns and overall affordability, there’s a strong argument for investing in a mobile home park.

 Before we dive into why and how to invest in mobile home parks, though, it’s important to understand how they operate.

 In general, a mobile home park owner simply rents out small pieces of land to others.
 Investors can purchase the entire mobile home park and lease each pad to residents that either rent or own a mobile home.

 Mobile home parks provide affordable housing for low-wage earners in the U.S., and with that, also provide stability to owners in the case of a declining or depressed economy.

-The kicker is that, not only are mobile home parks in demand, but they provide clear returns.
 So much so that mobile home parks have the highest cap rate of any real estate niche, at roughly 7-10% nationally.

 But despite their returns, only about 20% of mobile home parks in the country are professionally owned, leaving the remainder of the market up for grabs by investors looking to begin or diversify their investment portfolio.